 - Avoid expensive situations.
 Think of your spending habits as a vice.
 A recovering alcoholic wouldn’t go to a bar, so why would a recovering overspender go to the mall?
 Remove yourself from environments you know will tempt you to spend.

 Despite your best intentions, sometimes things don’t work out the way you planned.
 Though you created a budget and worked hard to ignore temptations, emergencies that test your finances can happen.
 If they happen before you’ve managed to create a safety net of savings, you need to have a contingency plan.

 A back-up plan is as vital as a budget when it comes to your finances.
 After all, you can’t exactly postpone an essential car repair just because you don’t have the money to pay for it.
+Maybe you need to refinance student loans or only use one major credit card.
 For many Americans without savings, their car is the only way they can get to work and make money to pay for other bills.